DanielCapannini/WaspSlicer/doc/How to build - Windows.md

 ### Install the tools

 Install Visual Studio Community 2019 from [visualstudio.microsoft.com/vs/](https://visualstudio.microsoft.com/vs/).
-Older versions are not supported as PrusaSlicer requires support for C++17.
+Older versions are not supported as WaspSlicer requires support for C++17.
 Select all workload options for C++ and make sure to launch Visual Studio after install (to ensure that the full setup completes).

 Install git for Windows from [gitforwindows.org](https://gitforwindows.org/)